-All injuries must be reported to a teacher or the office.
-If minor, the student will be treated and may return to class.
+Central Nine does not have a nurse, therefore all injuries must be reported to a teacher or the office.
+For a minor injury, the student will be treated and may return to class.
 If medical attention is required, the office will follow the school's emergency procedures and attempt to make contact with the student's parents.